luftywiranda13/generator-bunny/readme.md

 npm start validate
 ```

-If you got no errors then you're ready to go!<br />
+If you got no errors then you're ready to go!

 ## Usage